 Gold Prices Ease Off

 Gold prices are holding on to their $1,800 price level.
 The door is open for the precious metal to continue its journey towards the all-time high of $1,923.
-Record ETF flow, loose monetary policy approach are likely to continue to provide more tailwind for the gold prices.
+Record ETF flow, loose monetary policy approach are likely to continue to provide more tailwind for the gold trading.

 Dow Index and S&P500 Index: Market Breadth